Endava/BEEQ/packages/beeq-angular/README.md

 ### Call `defineCustomElements`

-The Bee-Q core package includes the main function that is used to load the components in the collection and makes Angular aware of the custom tags of the web components.
+The BEEQ core package includes the main function that is used to load the components in the collection and makes Angular aware of the custom tags of the web components.
 That function is called `defineCustomElements()` and it is handled by the `@bee-q/angular` wrapper itself.
 Yet, **if you need to support older versions of Microsoft Edge and Internet Explorer, you can apply the polyfills as follow**:

 ```ts
 // main.ts